jllpons/TFG_DGEanalysis/README.md

 # End of Degree Project: Differential Gene Expression Analysis.

 **NOTE**: This repository contains all of the scripts I've created for my Bachelor's End of Degree Project.
-Tha main motivation is being able to share what I've been able to code and being a way for me to gain experience with the git version control system and remote repositories.
-Thus, **this repository is not meant to host any functional or mantained program**.
+The main motivation is being able to share what I've done and serve as a way for me to gain experience with the git version control system and remote repositories.
+Thus, **don't expect any fully functional and mantained program**.

 ---